isabella232/journeys.en/help/using/usecase/uc2journey.md

 1. Add an **End** activity.

 Click on the **Test** toggle and test your journey.
 If there is any error, deactivate the test mode, modify your journey and test it again.
-For more information on the test mode, refer to [Testing your journey](../building-journeys/journeytesting.md).
+For more information on the test mode, refer to [](../building-journeys/journeytesting.md).

 ![](../assets/journeyuc2_32bis.png)